Mira0507/path_variable_public/README.md

 2022-10-16

 This resource is aimed at sharing how I learned about `$PATH` with my bioinformatics folks expecially who have limited computational knowledge like me.
-Technically, the `$PATH` is an environment variable used in Unix system.
+Technically, the `$PATH` is an environment variable used in the Unix system.
 Windows and DOS use `%PATH%` instead of `$PATH`.
 The `$PATH` literally stores colon (`:`)-separated paths.
 Check your `$PATH` variable with the command `echo $PATH` in your terminal.

 ```bash
 $ echo $PATH